-Patron email addresses collected at the time a patron registers for a library card will only be used by Library staff to conduct legitimate library functions.
-No email addresses will be disclosed to third parties except as discussed in the "Information about Fines" section.
+Patron email addresses collected at the time a patron registers for a library account will only be used by Library staff to conduct legitimate library functions.
+No email addresses will be disclosed to third parties except as discussed below.

 Patrons have the option at the time of registration to direct the Library to save their circulation history or not.
 A patron can change their preference on this matter at any time through the online catalog, or by making a request of a Library staff member.
-Parents may have access to the circulation history of their minor children.
-Library staff do not share circulation histories with any third party except as discussed in the "Law Enforcement Requests for Information" section.
+When more than one card is attached to a single account, the holder of the account will have access to all circulation information related to all the cards attached to the account.
+Library staff do not share circulation histories with any third party except as discussed below.

 Information about Fines

-Library staff will only give information about fines accrued to the library account holder, their parent/guardian if they are a minor, or a person the card holder has predesignated to have access to that information.
+Library staff will only give information about fines accrued to the library account holder, their parent/guardian if they are a minor, the holder of an account that has multiple cards attached to it, or a person the account holder has predesignated to have access to that information.
 If a patron has fines over $50, the Library may inform the patron that their fines must be resolved or they will be sent to a collection agency.
 If a collection agency is used, they will only be given the information they need to collect the fines.

 Computer Use Information

-The Library keeps a record of when patrons use their library card to log into public access computers and the length of that use for statistical purposes and to check compliance with the Library's computer use policy.
+The Library keeps a record of when patrons use their library card number to log into public access computers and the length of that use for statistical purposes and to check compliance with the Library’s computer use policy.
 Patrons have the option to ask for a guest pass to use the public access computers.
+When computers are accessed with a guest pass, the record of that computer use is not attached to the user’s library account.
 Patrons should remember that the library computers are on an open network.
-Any information they enter into library computers may be accessed by a third party.
+Any information they enter into library computers may be at risk of being accessed by a third party.
 Patrons use library computers at their own risk.

 Law Enforcement Requests for Information

-The Library will comply with law enforcement requests for information about patrons and their circulation history or computer use only if served with a valid search warrant or as required by law.
-The Library may share information about patrons' use of the Library with law enforcement to investigate infractions of the Library Patron Behavior Policy.
+The Library will comply with law enforcement requests for information about patrons and their circulation history or computer use if served with a valid search warrant or as required by law.
+The Library may share information about patrons’ use of the Library with law enforcement to investigate infractions of Library or City policies.

 Information Given Over a Phone or Email

 The Library does not accept payment of fines over the phone or through email.
-Librarians will not give circulation information to anyone over the phone or through email except to the library card holder or to their legal parent/guardian if they are a minor, or a person the card holder has predesignated to have access to that information.
+Librarians will not give circulation information to anyone over the phone or through email except to the library card holder, to their legal parent/guardian if they are a minor, to the holder of an account with multiple cards attached to it, or to a person the card holder has predesignated to have access to that information.
 Identity of a caller will be established by their giving the librarian their name, library card number, and pin.